Circadian Biology — Nobel Prize Science Reference

 Melatonin: the darkness messenger

 Melatonin is commonly called the “sleep hormone” — this is misleading.
 Melatonin does not directly cause sleep; it signals darkness to the circadian system, communicating that it is biologically night.
 Think of it as a “darkness flag” rather than a sedative.
-The actual sleep-promoting mechanisms involve adenosine accumulation (homeostatic pressure) and the circadian fall in core temperature.
+Actual sleep-promoting mechanisms involve adenosine accumulation (homeostatic pressure) and the circadian fall in core temperature.
 Melatonin modulates their timing — it does not produce them.

 Light: the primary zeitgeber